Central Illinois' On-Line Broadcast Museum

 A Threat Against WCIA on Channel 3

 The first mention of a possible threat against Channel 3 and its channel on the VHF band would become public in March 1957.
-The days of WCIA “flying under the radar” was now over.
+The days of WCIA “flying under the radar” were now over.
 The question was whether markets in mid-Illinois were to be served by all VHF channels, all UHF channels, or a mixture of VHF and UHF.
 Even though WCIA's dial position wasn't an issue in the proceedings before the FCC at the time, the VHF-UHF channel question was creating controversy in Springfield and Peoria, Illinois.

 Midwest Television.